FAQ

 The learning modules in The E-Waste Learning Hub are short by design.
 They are created with the intention of being possible to complete in one or two sittings.
 You can complete them behind your screen at home or on the go in the TransitionED app.

-When will the first learning modules be available
+When will the learning modules be available

 to users through The E-Waste Learning Hub?